Antardwand: Plot

 An aspiring IAS man named Raghuveer (Raj Singh Chaudhary) is in New Delhi studying for his IAS exam.
 He is living 4 years in Delhi with his girlfriend Sia (Himanshi Choudhry).
 The film opens showing Sia is talking about her pregnancy to Raghuveer, telling him to reveal their relationship to his father Madhukar Shahi (Vinay Pathak) so Raghuveer can marry his love Sia.
 He goes to his hometown Bihar, where his parents live.
 Madhukar is talking about his son's marriage to Mahendra Babu (Akhilendra Mishra) who came to Madhukar's house for his daughter's marriage proposal.
 Mahendra tries to convince Madhukar to marry his son Raghuveer to his daughter and even offers dowry.
 But Madhukar calmly rejects his marriage proposal, Raghuveer comes to his house when Madhukar and Mahendra are talking.
-At night Raghuveer talks reveals his relationship with Sia to his mother asking her to help him, but she tell him to talk about his relationship to his father.
+At night Raghuveer reveals his relationship with Sia to his mother, asking her to help him, but she tell him to talk about his relationship to his father.
 Raghuveer reveals his relationship to his father who becomes very angry on hearing this but he does not discloses the pregnancy.

 His father tells him to forget about Sia and he tells him that he has found a girl for him to marry.
-That night Raghuveer packs his bag and telling his mother about the pregnancy.
+That night Raghuveer packs his bag and tells his mother about Sia's pregnancy.

 At dawn Raghuveer leaves for Delhi to see his IAS exam results.
 On the way a van comes beside him and stops, from that van some men abducts Raghuveer.
 Raghuveer tries to escape but the men knock him unconscious.
 When he comes to his senses he sees himself locked in a hut.
-A man gives him some food, Raghuveer asks him why they abducted him and even gives the man money release him.
+A man gives him some food, Raghuveer asks him why they abducted him and even gives the man money to release him.
 But the man takes his money and again locks him up.
 The next day when the man comes to give some food to Raghuveer.
 Raghuveer hides behind the door and attacks the man and he escapes, the man shouts that Raghuveer has escaped.
 The men follow Raghuveer and caught him.
 Raghuveer is tied to the chair and he asks the men that why they have kidnapped him.
 Suddenly Mahendra comes and tells him it was his plan to abduct him.
 Raghuveer asks for the cause and the Mahendra tells him that he has abducted him to marry his daughter Janki (Swati Sen).
 On hearing this Raghuveer becomes extremely angry and yells at them telling to let him go.
 But Mahendra's men beat him to shut his mouth and say yes to the marriage.
 Mahendra's wife tells him that it is not right to forcibly make someone marry their daughter as it will be a crime carrying big consequences.
 But Mahendra shuts her up and tell her that it is good for their daughter and tells his wife to tell Janki that from now onwards Janki will not continue her college and she will marry.